 BGSU Middle School Honor Band

-Dr. Kenneth Thompson currently serves as professor and coordinator of major ensembles in the College of Musical Arts at Bowling Green State University in Bowling Green, Ohio.
-His responsibilities include conducting ensembles in the band area, teaching graduate and undergraduate conducting and repertoire and working closely with music education students.
+Dr. Kenneth Thompson currently serves as professor in the College of Musical Arts at Bowling Green State University in Bowling Green, Ohio.
+His responsibilities include conducting ensembles in the band area, teaching graduate and undergraduate conducting, repertoire and pedagogy.
 Additionally, he serves on the conducting staff of the Detroit Symphony Orchestra’s Wu Family Academy where he directs the DSO Civic Wind Symphony and the CYE Philharmonic Orchestra.
 A graduate of Limestone College (SC) with a double major in music education and trumpet, Thompson received a master's degree in music education and doctorate in conducting from The University of Iowa.
 Previous professional appointments include Artistic Director and Conductor of the Toledo Symphony Youth Orchestras and associate conductor of the St. Louis Wind Symphony and Chamber Winds.
-He has conducted performances of numerous world premieres, commissions and for multiple professional conferences, radio broadcasts and recordings.
+He has conducted numerous performances of world premieres, commissions, television and radio broadcasts and critically acclaimed recordings.

 How do I get nominated for the BGSU Middle School Honor Band?

 All nominations must come from your school director or a private teacher.
 Your teacher